Learning How to Live Outside the “Crib”

 I think we are closer, than many believe, to knowing how to sustain weight loss and other healthy lifestyle changes, from day one.

-I think continuing to talk about sustainable weight loss as a complex unsolvable puzzle with a million lost pieces only leads individuals to give up on trying; unfortunately, the medical and research community (even if unintentionally) are largely the ones perpetuating this view.
+Continuing to talk about sustainable weight loss as a complex unsolvable puzzle with a million lost pieces only leads individuals to give up on trying; unfortunately, the medical and research community (even if unintentionally) are largely the ones perpetuating this view.

 Harold McGee says in his book On Food and Cooking that “scientists always simplify reality in order to understand it”.
 I think the opposite is happening with weight loss and preventative health.
 Research, though it has a fundamental role in medicine, has (again unintentionally) complicated reality in this case in order to try and understand it.